calebsmith/gdi-intro-python/set2/slides/part3.md

 ###Indexing on Dictionaries

-Dictionaries aren't literally just for definitions.
+Dictionaries aren't literally for definitions.
 They represent a group of mappings.
 A mapping might be: menu items -> costs.

 We can also index on dictionaries.

-The most common indexes are strings, but they can be whatever type the keys are.
+The most common indexes are strings, but this is not a hard requirement.

 ```python
 menu = {